Are there admission requirements for the program?

 Professional development and job searching will be topics of discussion during the certificate.
 All of your instructors have international work experience and can help provide you with advice and guidance on work placement.

-If you would like to discuss these issues prior to registering for the course, please contact tesol@acadiau.ca and we will be happy to discuss your particular situation, and the professional possibilities that the TESOL Certificate would open up for you.
+If you would like to discuss these issues prior to registering for the course, please contact tesol@acadiau.ca and we will be happy to discuss your particular situation, and the professional possibilities that the TESOL Program would open up for you.